egor-tensin/simple-interpreter/README.md

 Token examples include identifiers (like `x` and `foo`), literal values (either numeric like `42` and `3.14` or Boolean like `True`), parentheses (`(` and `)`), arithmetic operation signs (`+`, `*`), etc.

-The lexer is implemented in `src/lexer.py`.
+The lexer is implemented in "src/lexer.py".

 ### Parser

 The *parser* builds a program tree according to the rules described in the language grammar.
-Each tree node processes its children accordingly.
+Each tree node, when executed, processes its children accordingly.
 For example, a node representing addition of two numbers must have exactly two children.
-When executed, this node evaluates its children and adds the two values.
+When executed, such a node evaluates its children and adds the two values.

        +
       / \